Long- and Short-Term Health Effects & Dangers of Cocaine Use

 Long-Term Effects of Cocaine on the Brain

-Luckily, once the person has abstained from using cocaine for an extended time period, the person may regain some of the functions that they had lost during their drug use.2
+Luckily, once the person has abstained from using cocaine for an extended time period, the person may regain some of the functions they lost during their drug use.2

 • Difficulty with memory recall.